tsilva/curriculum-vitae/README.md

 - **Client:** Tynker
 - **Role:** Lead Software Engineer
 - **Platforms:** Web
+- **Team:** Myself + Game Development Team (content upgrades)
 - **Technologies:** PHP, JavaScript, Redux, Redux Saga, AngularJS, SCSS

-Performed a major overhaul of Tynker's Block Editor, at that time, the core of Tynker's educational platform, mostly alone, in the span of six months.
-Given the previous mistakes and the undefined nature of the project, where this tool could keep growing to more and more unknown use cases, started by defining an architecture that forced separation of concerns, since this was the previous version's biggest mistake.
-To do that, first developed an extension framework where every part of the codebase was encapsulated in an extension, which could specify its dependencies.
-This approach forced all code to be encapsulated in an extension, which had a pre-determined lifecycle, and forced declaritve specification of dependencies.
-The second big decision was to use Redux.
-Redux forces a separation of concerns between the UI State and the UI itself, while also

-This project was a behemoth, it involved writing a lot of features from scratch.
-The ones that I barely touch were the very core, namely the VM and the Block Rendering.

-Team: All software development tasks were architected and performed by me.
-There was also a significant effort to upgrade some curriculum to the new version, which was done by the game development team.
+In a major six-month overhaul of Tynker's Block Editor, the core of the educational platform, I independently rewrote most of the codebase and developed numerous features from scratch, focusing on scalability and future-proofing.
+To achieve this, I implemented an extension framework that encapsulated each code functionality into its own extension with a pre-determined lifecycle and declarative specification of dependencies, forcing separation of concerns.

-Looking back: Looking back I still think the extension framework and Redux Saga were good architectural decisions.
-The framework scaled great for new use cases, where most of the time one had only to create a new extension and perform minimal code changes across the others to develop the new feature.
-Coding with Redux Saga requires a paradigm shift and it was hard to onboard new people because of it.
-If I was comfortable with React at that time, and if version X was already available, I would just swap the whole stack with PHP + React + EmotionJS + Extension Framework + Redux Saga, and make a strong push for getting rid of Redux Saga completely if I was able to keep the application modular without it.
+Additionally, I utilized Redux to separate the UI State from the UI itself, which proved to be a good architectural decision alongside the extension framework and Redux Saga.
+The framework scaled well for new use cases, requiring minimal code changes across extensions to develop new features.

+In retrospect, if at the time I was as comfortable with React as I am today, and version 16.8 was available, I would have opted for a PHP (mandatory) + React + EmotionJS + Extension Framework + Redux Saga stack; dropping AngularJS and Redux, and pushing to eliminate Redux Saga if I was able to keep the same level of modularity without it (it's an amazing framework but has a steep learning curve, making it hard to onboard new developers).

 - [Gallery](https://photos.app.goo.gl/rLjp8tBGs6WNStA18)
 - [Block IDE](https://www.tynker.com/ide/v3)